laiaccc/XiaohongshuAnalysis/README.md

 ## Project Files
 The project comprises several key files, each serving a specific purpose in the analysis:

-- Dataset: all.xlsx
+- Dataset: all.xlsx <br>
 This Excel file contains the dataset used for analysis.
 It includes various metrics related to social media posts such as post titles, types, engagement metrics, follower counts, and more.

-- Analysis Notebook: xhs_post_excel.ipynb
+- Analysis Notebook: xhs_post_excel.ipynb <br>
 This Jupyter notebook contains the complete analysis of the dataset.
 It includes data loading, preprocessing, exploratory data analysis, sentiment analysis, correlation analysis, and data visualizations.

-- Font for Chinese Characters: SourceHanSansSC-VF.otf.zip
+- Font for Chinese Characters: SourceHanSansSC-VF.otf.zip <br>
 This font file is used to properly display Chinese characters in the analysis, ensuring that all text and labels in the visualizations are correctly rendered.